FORM

 Canada).

-first-in-class antibody drug conjugate targeting Claudin 18.2, a
+potential first-in-class antibody drug conjugate targeting Claudin

-I development.
+in Phase I development.

 AstraZeneca in immuno-oncology (IO)

-AstraZeneca is a pioneer in introducing the
+AstraZeneca is a pioneer in introducing the concept of

-unmet medical need.
+need.
 The

 Company has a comprehensive and diverse IO portfolio and pipeline